-When creating an estate plan and creating a power of attorney, an important decision you will have is who to name as your fiduciary.
-By fiduciary, I mean your power of attorney.
-A fiduciary is a fancy legal term for the person who will take care of your assets if you are unable to do it yourself, such as an attorney-in-fact under a power of attorney.
-Your first reaction might be to name one of your children as a fiduciary, but if you want to avoid conflict among your children, this might not be the best option.
+When creating either (or both) an estate plan or a power of attorney, an important decision involves who to name as your fiduciary.
+By fiduciary, I mean the person who will act on your behalf under your power of attorney.
+A fiduciary is a fancy term for the person who will take care of your assets, real estate and personal affairs if you are unable to do so yourself.
+Your first reaction might be to name one of your children as fiduciary, but if you want to avoid conflict among your children, this might not be the best option.

 • It is hard for a child to be completely objective.